Warwick Thornton: Family and personal life

 Thornton's sister, Erica Glynn, is also a film writer and director.

 Thornton was formerly married to filmmaker Beck Cole, whom he met in 1999.
 They have a daughter, Luka May, an actress also known as Luka Magdeline Cole or Luka May Glynn-Cole.
 The couple shared a personal as well as professional relationship (see above).
 By 2018 Thornton and Cole had separated.

-Thornton also has a son, Dylan River, who is a filmmaker who has worked with his father, and another daughter, Rona, from an earlier relationship.
+Thornton also has a son, Dylan River, who is a filmmaker who has worked with his father.